Gateway Program (Northeast Corridor): Governance

 As of July 2023, the Executive Director was Kris Kolluri, who resigned July 18, 2024, one month after he was repeatedly mentioned in the indictment of powerful South Jersey political boss George Norcross.
 He was succeeded in 2025 by Thomas F. Prendergast.

 Project components

-The current route, about 11 mi long, includes infrastructure that was built in the 1900s and 1910s.
+The 11 mi Northeast Corridor route between Newark Penn Station and New York Penn Station includes infrastructure that was built in the 1900s and 1910s.
 The system operates at capacity during peak hours—24 trains per hour—and limits speed for safety reasons.
-The new route would run parallel to the current right-of-way, enabling dispatching alternatives, potential speed increases, and up to 24 more trains per hour.
+The upgraded four-track route would run parallel to the current right-of-way, enabling dispatching alternatives, potential speed increases, and up to 48 trains per hour.